-Maranatha uses the Total Person Transitional Housing Program (TPTHP), which matches a trained volunteer mentor with a family in need.
+Maranatha uses the Total Person Transitional Housing Program (TPTHP), which matches a trained volunteer mentor with a community member in need.
 The mentor is supported by a professional case manager many experienced support agencies in the community.
 Life-skills training topics offered through Maranatha includes: time management; parenting; support groups; relationships; cleaning; food safety, cooking, and nutrition; budgeting; and job readiness/resumes.
+Maranatha also supports homeless students with food, school supplies, and new clothing for school.